gvwilson/thirdbit/src/fiction/iffy/index.md

 *«help / immediate / survival»*

-The thought broke into pieces like a glass portrait shattering as it hit the floor and each shard was a picture no not a picture but the world seen through a pair of frightened eyes scurrying through an abandoned room that smelled of coal and grease following a black and gray tail in the same room the same smell and in a cobblestoned alley hunched behind a barrel too afraid to move
+The thought broke into pieces like a glass portrait shattering as it hit the floor.
+Each shard was a picture no not a picture but the world seen through a pair of frightened eyes scurrying through an abandoned room that smelled of coal and grease following a black and gray tail in the same room the same smell and in a cobblestoned alley hunched behind a barrel too afraid to move